hacks-guide/Guide_Wii/docs/zh_CN/themes.md

 ::: info

 Before proceeding, it helps to know the difference between .MYM and .CSM as file formats when used in Wii Menu theming.
 While the MYM is made by the theme creator which can then be shared around, the CSM is the result from building a MYM into a system menu.
 In other words, MYM mainly just holds assets - the actual system menu itself that needs to be installed comes seperate.
 While the MYM is made by the theme creator which can then be shared around, the CSM is the result from building a MYM into a system menu.
-In other words, MYM mainly just holds assets - the actual system menu itself that needs to be installed comes seperate.
+In other words, MYM mainly just holds assets - the actual system menu itself that needs to be installed comes separate.

 :::